KarelZe/thesis/references/obsidian/chapters/selection_of_approaches.md

 - Introduce a classifcation that differentiates between supervised, unsupervised, reenforcement learning and semi-supervised learning.
+- Differentiate between categorical and continous variables?
+See how it is done in [[@hancockSurveyCategoricalData2020]]
 - Introduce the concept of classification as a variant of supervised learning.
 - Could be supervised if all labels are known
 - Could be semi-supervised if only some of the labels are known.
 Cover later.